Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Contact your healthcare provider right away if you have:

 Infection, excessive swelling, redness, warmth, or drainage from your incision

 A fever over 101.0°F (38.3°C)

 Calf pain or swelling

 Once you have been shown how to protect your hip, you will learn the skills needed to return to normal life.
 You’ll be taught how to walk, sit, and dress.
-To make moving easier, ask for pain medications before each training session.
+To make moving easier, ask for pain medicines before each training session.